 By extending your knowledge of extension and electrical cords, as well as power tools, you can help protect yourself from harm when working outdoors during the summer.
-Here are some Summer Electrical Safety Tips from the Electrical Safety Foundation International.
+Here are some summer safety tips from the National Safety Council.

 Driving in the winter means snow, sleet, and ice that can lead to slower traffic, hazardous road conditions, hot tempers and unforeseen dangers.
 To help you make it safely through winter, here are some suggestions from the National Safety Council to make sure that you and your vehicle are prepared.

 At any temperature — 20 degrees Fahrenheit below zero or 90 degrees Fahrenheit above — weather affects road and driving conditions and can pose serious problems.
 It is important to listen to forecasts on radio, TV, cable weather channel, or forecasts in the daily papers.